michaelmeta125/resume/README.md

 Software Engineer 1
 *October 2020 &ndash; Present*
 - UI engineer for VzEngage project (Salesforce replacement)
-- Coded solutions for business clients based on UX designs
+- Built Lead Maintenance for channels
+  - Created user selection table based on nested Area, Region, District Data
+  - Table would illustrate the amount of items in each category, and the hierarchical structure would allow for a user to click 'All' on the top most Area and all downstream inputs would be selected
+  - Required iterating over data stored in Redux from a service call, and then manipulating to be used in the UI by adding new fields (selected, amount selected, checked/unchecked)
+  - Saved Lead Admin clients many hours and avoiding selection one by one
-- Design and code in Javascript using ReactJS library to build fluent user interfaces
+- Design and code in Javascript using ReactJS library to build user interfaces based on story requirements in Jira
-- Uses http libraries like axios to perform CRUD operations
 - Updates defect and story statuses in Jira timely meeting all client deadlines
-- Test end to end functionality and feel of UI making adjustments when necessary
-- Took part in refactoring codebase to use styled components
+- Code reviewed by lead engineers prior to merging feature/bugfix/etc

 **Verizon - Lake Mary, Fl**
 Sys Specialist - System Analysis and Programming
 *September 2018 &ndash; October 2020*
-- Designed, built, and maintained process to automate access provisioning.
+- Designed, built, and maintained process to automate access provisioning
-- Multi project solution containing multiple objects for interacting with the Document Object Model through interfaces created.
+- Multi project solution containing multiple objects for interacting with the Document Object Model through interfaces created
 - Designed, built, and maintained ASP.Net core web APIs to be consumed by applications
   - SQL server job statuses
   - Current Workflow Tool statuses
-  - External Weather API
-  - Crimson Hexagon Sentient Analysis
 - Currently designed Angular application to be used as a team landing page
 - Programming lead for worktool application BCA (System Access Tool) - ASP.net
   - Creates new feature and functions - multiple vendor access